 The severity of the disease varies widely, from no symptoms at all through to severe illness.
-In uncomplicated cases, symptoms resolve spontaneously within one week from onset.
+In uncomplicated cases, symptoms resolve on their own usually within one week from onset.

 What are the complications of influenza?

-Complications of influenza include pneumonia and encephalitis (inflammation of the brain).
-People with pre-existing medical conditions are at higher risk of their condition worsening following influenza infection.
+Complications of influenza include, among others, pneumonia and encephalitis (inflammation of the brain).

 How is influenza spread?

-Influenza is easily transmitted from person to person.
-This is mainly via direct contact with secretions from infectious patients, such as droplets of fluid released when they cough or breathe out.
+Influenza spreads easily from person to person, mainly via direct contact with secretions from infectious patients, such as droplets of fluid released when they cough or breathe out.
 It is also spread via secretions on hands, tissues and surfaces that people touch.